-- It must not be placed under one of the Oracle base directories, including the Oracle base directory of the Oracle Grid Infrastructure installation owner. - It must not be placed in the home directory of an installation owner
+- It must not be placed under an Oracle base directory, including the Oracle base directory of the Oracle Grid Infrastructure installation owner. - It must not be placed in the home directory of an installation owner

 During installation, ownership of the path to the Grid home is changed to root.
 This change causes permission errors for other installations.